Roerichism: The Master Institute of United Arts and Nicholas Roerich Museum

 The Master Institute of United Arts came into being in 1920 as the Master School of United Arts.
 It struggled to survive until, in 1922, Louis Horch financed its transfer from a single-room, all-in-one studio at 314 West 54th Street to a mansion he bought on the site where the Master Building would later be constructed.
 Originally built to house a museum for Nicholas Roerich, a school, an auditorium and a restaurant in a residential hotel, the building was designed by Helmle, Corbett & Harrison and Sugarman & Berger.
 They were attracted to the spiritual quest in which the Roerichs were engaged and participated in sessions during which Helena Roerich would receive instructions from Master Morya and Nicholas Roerich would record them on scrolls of paper that were later transcribed into a series of texts, the "Leaves of Morya's Garden", which follows, appears to encourage the construction of a building, such as the Master Building, as an educational center for spiritual enlightenment.
 The Master Institute aimed to give students a well-rounded education in the arts and also to "open the gates to spiritual enlightenment" through culture.

 The mansion where it was located also housed the Nicholas Roerich Museum, containing many of the thousands of paintings Roerich had created, and "Corona Mundi", which arranged exhibitions of paintings by Roerich and international artists.
 The Nicholas Roerich Museum in New York City is dedicated to the works of Nicholas Roerich, whose work focused on nature scenes from the Himalayas.
 The museum is located in a brownstone at 319 West 107th Street on Manhattan's Upper West Side.
 The museum was originally located in the Master Apartments at 103rd Street and Riverside Drive, which were built especially for Roerich in 1929.
 Currently, the museum includes between 100 and 200 of Roerich's works as well as a collection of archival materials.
 The Nicholas Roerich Museum in New York is the largest center of Roerich-related activity outside of Russia.

+Latvian Roerich Society

+The Latvian Roerich Society in Riga became one of the global centers of the Roerich movement; it began its activities in the mid-1920s and was officially registered on October 13, 1930.
+The society was particularly active in publishing books in Russian and Latvian, and it was here that certain works by the Roerichs were published for the first time.
+The Latvian poet and scholar of the East Richard Rudzitis served as one of the society's leaders.
+The Society ceased operations following Latvia's incorporation into the USSR and resumed activity and reregistration only in 1988.